thefranke/ScriptableRenderPipeline/com.unity.visualeffectgraph/Documentation~/GraphLogicAndPhilosophy.md

 ### Sticky Notes

 Sticky Notes are draggable comment elements you can add to leave explanations and reminders to your co-workers or for yourself.

-### Adding Graph Elements

-You can add graph elements using various methods depending on what you need to do:

-* **Right Click Menu** : Using the right click menu, select Add Node, then select the Node you want to add from the menu.
-This action is context-sensitive, based on the element that stands below your cursor and will provide you only with the graph elements that are compatible.

-* **Spacebar Menu** : This shortcut is the equivalent of making a right-click, then selecting Add Node.

-* **Interactive Connections** : While creating an edge from a port (either property or workflow), drag the edge around and release the click into an empty space to display the Node Menu.
-This action is context-sensitive and will provide you only the compatible graph elements that you can connect to.